-244Lillo-Stenberg, supra note 168; Von Hannover (no 2), supra note 167; Von Hannover, supra note 25.
+^{248.} Lillo-Stenberg, supra note 171; Von Hannover (no 2), supra note 170; Von Hannover, supra note 25.

-245Von Hannover (no 3), supra note 167.
+^{249.} Von Hannover (no 3), supra note 170.

-the first Von Hannover case, an important factor was that Princess Caroline had made considerable efforts to shield herself from the public eye.247 In the case of an ordinary person, the element of constant media interest would of course be absent; however the basic factor of the individual's evidenced desire for a degree of privacy could be read across to an Article 17 claim in our "data leak" scenario: where the initial upload was to a restricted website (for example, viewable only to a small group of "friends" on Facebook), this "prior conduct" could be argued to evince a desire for a degree of privacy in respect of the data, which should lend weight to a deletion request.
+by the German courts).250 Similarly, in the first Von Hannover case, an important factor was that Princess Caroline had made considerable efforts to shield herself from the public eye.251 In the case of an ordinary person, the element of constant media interest would of course be absent; however the basic factor of the individual's evidenced desire for a degree of privacy could be read across to an Article 17 claim in our "data leak" scenario: where the initial upload was to a restricted website (for example, viewable only to a small group of "friends" on Facebook), this "prior conduct" could be argued to evince a desire for a degree of privacy in respect of the data, which should lend weight to a deletion request.

-The other side of the coin is situations in which an individual has appeared previously to court publicity for their private life, a situation which many courts find counts against an expectation of privacy.248 In Axel Springer the Strasbourg court found that:
+The other side of the coin is situations in which an individual has appeared previously to court publicity for their private life, a situation which many courts find counts against an expectation of privacy.252 In Axel Springer the Strasbourg court found that:

 [t]he conduct of the person concerned prior to publication of the report or the fact that the photo and the related information have already appeared in an earlier publication are also factors to be taken into consideration ...
-However, the mere fact of having cooperated with the press on previous occasions cannot serve as an argument for depriving the party concerned of all protection against publication of the report or photo at issue.249
+However, the mere fact of having cooperated with the press on previous occasions cannot serve as an argument for depriving the party concerned of all protection against publication of the report or photo at issue.
+253

 The Court's statement that previous conduct of an individual amounting to solicitation of the press would not deprive a data subject of all privacy rights implies that such conduct would act only to partially reduce an expectation of privacy.
-As one of us has previously noted, this statement "is of little comfort to privacy advocates" since all it does is rule out the extreme (and implausible) "blanket" version of waiver, in which any prior disclosures to the press negate all protection for private life.250 Moreover, Strasbourg went on to find that as the claimant, a television actor, had previously given interviews and in doing so revealed certain details about his personal life, his
+As one of us has previously noted, this statement "is of little comfort to privacy advocates" since all it does is rule out the

-247Von Hannover, supra note 25 at paras 68, 74 (the court noted that, of the complained-of photos, one showed Caroline dining in a secluded place (a corner of a restaurant) and another her relaxing within a private members' club).
+^{251.} Von Hannover, supra note 25 at paras 68, 74 (the Court noted that, of the complained-of photos, one showed Caroline dining in a secluded place (a corner of a restaurant) and another her relaxing within a private members' club).

-248Theakston v MGN Limited, [2002] EWHC 137 (QB) (Ouseley J said that since Theakston, a TV presenter, "has courted publicity...and not complained at it when, hitherto, it has been very largely favourable to him...he cannot complain if publicity given to his sexual activities is less favourable in this case" at para 68).
+^{252.} Theakston v MGN Limited, [2002] EWHC 137 (QB) (Ouseley J said that since Theakston, a TV presenter, "has courted publicity ... and not complained at it when, hitherto, it has been very largely favourable to him ... he cannot complain if publicity given to his sexual activities is less favourable in this case" at para 68).

-249Axel Springer, supra note 233 at para 92 [emphasis added].
+^{253.} Axel Springer, supra note 236 at para 92 [emphasis added].